lowRISC/sonata-software/exercises/firmware_auditing/README.md

   "key":"MallocKey", "owner":"sealed_capability"}]
 ```

-This tells us where the sealed capabilty in our firmware originates - a static sealed object owned by our `sealed_capability` compartment, which is used by the RTOS' allocator for authorising memory allocation.
+This tells us where the sealed capability in our firmware originates - a static sealed object owned by our `sealed_capability` compartment, which is used by the RTOS' allocator for authorising memory allocation.
 Try experimenting by adding more functionality to this toy example!
 For example, try creating your own sealed capabilities and check the result.
 You might also try investigating the values of the different rules that we've made, and filtering or auditing other properties of the capabilities.